czh2152215/4156-GroupProject/README.md

     - `409 Conflict`
     - `500 Internal Server Error`
   - Body:
-    - 200 OK: A success message indicating the category was updated successfully, e.g., "Attribute was updated successfully."
+    - 200 OK: JSON Object of `Category Entity`.
     - 400 Bad Request: An error message like "Invalid category name."
     - 409 Conflict: An error message like "Category already exists."
     - 500 Internal Error: A plain text message like "An error has occurred" in case of an exception.